 “I want to make it public that today, Aug.
-10, I am forced to celebrate my 60th birthday in quarantine, having tested positive for the COVID-19 disease, caused by the coronavirus,” the star had tweeted in Spanish.
+10, I am forced to celebrate my 60th birthday in quarantine, having tested positive for the COVID-19 disease, caused by the coronavirus,” the star tweeted in Spanish.

-“I would like to add that I feel relatively good, just a little more tired than usual, and am confident that I will recover as soon as possible following medical instructions that I hope will allow me to overcome the infectious period that I am suffering, and that is affecting so many people around the planet,” the actor had written.
+“I would like to add that I feel relatively good, just a little more tired than usual, and am confident that I will recover as soon as possible following medical instructions that I hope will allow me to overcome the infectious period that I am suffering, and that is affecting so many people around the planet,” the actor wrote.

 “I will take advantage of this isolation to read, write, rest and continue making plans to begin to give meaning to my 60 years, to which I arrive full of enthusiasm.
-A big hug to everyone,” Banderas had concluded.
+A big hug to everyone,” Banderas concluded.

 Responding to the tweet, Spanish actor and comedian Santi Rodriguez tweeted: “Dear Antonio, good cheer, good luck and, in any case, even if the circumstances are not the best to celebrate anything, I hope you have the best possible birthday.
 A big hug as big as you.”

 Querido Antonio, mucho ánimo, mucha suerte y, en cualquier caso, aunque las circunstancias no sean las mejores para celebrar nada, espero que tengas un cumpleaños todo lo mejor posible.
 Un fuerte abrazo tan grande como tú.

 — Santi Rodriguez (@Santihumor) August 10, 2020